tanaykulkarni27/Competitive-programming/README.md

 </p>
 <h1><a href="https://github.com/tanaykulkarni27/Python-Coding/blob/master/Bike%20Tour.py">Bike Tour.py</a></h1>
 <p>
-Li has planned a bike tour through the mountains of Switzerland.
+Li has planned a bike tour through the mountains of Himalayas.
 His tour consists of<br>
 N checkpoints, numbered from 1 to N in the order he will visit them.
 The i-th checkpoint<br>
 has a height of H<sub>i</sub>.<br>
 A checkpoint is a peak if: